LemmySmackett/LemmySmackettCom/content/stories/general/protest.md

 "NOW WE CAN DO THIS ONE OF TWO WAYS MAYFLY:  SEELIE."
 Another faerie, armed with an illegal scoped assault wand, flew up and aimed it at Oscar's furry temple.
 "OR UNSEELIE."

 The bandana faerie lowered the microphone, grinning mischievously.
-"And you wouldn't like us unseelie."
+"And you wouldn't like us unseelie." Ω